Evolving generalist controllers to handle a wide range of morphological variations: Discussion

+Further investigations into the algorithm by utilizing other measures, like the median, to assess the generalizability during evolution could reveal interesting insights.
+Additionally, the algorithm currently does not employ other strategies to enhance generalization.
+Techniques like weight decay, as demonstrated by \citep{salimans2017evolution}, could be adapted.
+Alternatively, lexicase selection or a limited evaluation approach could be incorporated ~\citep{morse2016simple,yaman2018limited}, where generalist controllers are determined based on the ``inhereted'' fitness over the morphological variations rather than specifically evaluating them on the entire learning set.

-The algorithm can also be tested on other forms of variations such as, the environmental or task level.
-Furthermore, in this work, we only considered a single ANN topology and with a fixed number of neurons in its layers.
-Another interesting direction is to look into various types of ANNs and topologies to assess the impact of these in robustness and generalizability.
+Other limitations of this work include the reliance on a pre-determined set of hand-generated morphologies.
+This can still introduce boundaries to the generalizability.
+Furthermore, the experiments only included variations that effect the limbs equally.
+Real world changes can result in unequal morphologies.
+Therefore, the experimental setup could be extended to cover such cases.
+The algorithm could also be tested on other forms of variations like environmental or task variation.
+This work also only considered a single ANN topology.
+Another interesting direction is to look into various types of ANNs and topologies, like LSTMs, to assess the impact of these.

+In evolutionary robotics ANN controllers are evolved for real-world robotic tasks \citep{doncieux2015evolutionary}.
+Controllers are typically learned in a simulated environment and then transferred to the real world, this results in a challenge known as the reality gap \citep{koos2012transferability, doncieux2015evolutionary, jakobi1995noise}.
+Besides handling unexpected situations generalist controllers can also help reduce this gap.
+Therefore, progress toward robustness and generalizability is crucial for effectively addressing existing challenges.